yc3136/vocabloom/docs/product-requirements.md

 - **FR-2.4:** As an authenticated user, I can bookmark or save specific translations for future reference.
 - **FR-2.5:** As an authenticated user, I can update my account settings (change password, update email, delete account).
 - **FR-2.6:** As a user, I can log out and have my session expire after inactivity for security.
+- **FR-2.7:** When I try to save content without being signed in, I am prompted to create an account or sign in.
+- **FR-2.8:** I can continue using basic translation features even if I choose not to sign in.
+- **FR-2.9:** The authentication prompt clearly explains the benefits of creating an account (save work, organize content, access history).

 **Flashcard System:**
+- **FR-2.10:** As any user, I can perform translation lookups and view results without creating an account.
-- **FR-2.7:** After each translation lookup, I can create a flashcard that includes the original word, translated word, and example sentences.
+- **FR-2.11:** As any user, I can generate and preview flashcards with the original word, translated word, and example sentences.
-- **FR-2.8:** As a user, I can view and manage all my created flashcards in a dedicated dashboard.
-- **FR-2.9:** As a user, I can select from multiple example sentences when creating flashcards.
+- **FR-2.12:** As any user, I can select from multiple example sentences when creating flashcards.
-- **FR-2.10:** As a user, I can customize flashcard appearance (colors, fonts, layout) using predefined templates.
+- **FR-2.13:** As any user, I can customize flashcard appearance (colors, fonts, layout) using predefined templates.
+- **FR-2.14:** As any user, I can preview flashcards before deciding to save them.
+- **FR-2.15:** As an authenticated user, I can save flashcards to my personal collection for future access.
+- **FR-2.16:** As an authenticated user, I can view and manage all my saved flashcards in a dedicated dashboard.
-- **FR-2.11:** As a user, I can organize flashcards into collections or categories.
+- **FR-2.17:** As an authenticated user, I can organize flashcards into collections or categories.
-- **FR-2.12:** As a user, I can delete or edit existing flashcards.
+- **FR-2.18:** As an authenticated user, I can delete or edit existing flashcards.

 #### Non-Functional Requirements
 - **Security & Privacy:** User data is securely stored and managed, with encryption at rest and in transit.
 No personal data is shared with third parties.
-- **Performance:** Flashcard generation should complete within 5 seconds.
+- **Performance:** Translation and flashcard generation should complete within 5 seconds for both authenticated and anonymous users.
-- **Usability:** Flashcard interface should be intuitive for creation and management.
+- **Usability:** The interface should be intuitive for both anonymous and authenticated users, with clear value propositions for signing up.
+- **User Experience:** Authentication prompts should be non-intrusive and appear only when needed for personalized features.
-- **Analytics:** Track user activity (e.g., logins, translations generated, flashcards created) to inform product improvements.
+- **Analytics:** Track user activity (e.g., logins, translations generated, flashcards created, conversion from anonymous to authenticated) to inform product improvements.
 - **Scalability:** System is improved to support a moderate increase in concurrent users and data volume.

 ---